dmitrycello/yaglpp/README.md

 ## INSTALLATION

 The installation of glpp library isn't much more complicated than the setup of original OpenGL API components.
-It actually includes those, while
-#pragma comments sets the linking of all libraries.
-Once installation is
-complete, the user no longer has to set it up in project proprieties, just include THIS header **glpp.h** in the source file.
+It actually includes those, while **`#pragma comments`** sets the linking of all libraries.
+Once installation is complete, the user no longer has to set it up in project proprieties, just include the **`glpp.h`** file in your source.
 The library must be built within the application project's solution, it helps understanding the way the library works.
 The path layout can be different, but it is advised to use all suggested paths (at least for the first time).
-The offered setup supports x64 and Win32 platforms, producing the console application in Debug mode, and Windows application in Release mode.
+The offered setup supports **`x64`** and **`Win32`** platforms, producing the console application in Debug mode, and Windows application in Release mode.

 1. Download the required OpenGL components from the Internet:
     A. GLAD archive generated on https://glad.dav1d.de